Strobesstrobes

 • How does a red team assessment differ from a penetration test?

-• What is threat-led penetration testing (TIBER-EU and CBEST)?
+• What is threat-led penetration testing (TIBER-EU, CBEST, DORA)?

-• Why does a red team assessment matter for defenders?
+• Why a red team assessment matters for defenders

 • Frequently asked questions